DNAPhone/WeLAB-4-makers/README.md

 # Kivy

 Why Kivy?
-Because it is a powerful, nice, open-source and cross-platform framework for the development of applications.
+Because it is a powerful, open-source and cross-platform framework for the development of applications.

 You can adapt and run the same code on all supported platforms.